 We utilize a scorecard review process to make the application review process as objective as possible.
 We do not use specific score cut-offs in our review process; rather we look at the whole individual including a combination of grades, scores, research and clinical experiences, special interests, unique attributes and evidence of true desire to complete training at Johns Hopkins.
 It should be noted that we rarely extend invitations to students who have failed any part of the USMLE or medical school coursework.

 USMLE Step 3 and ACLS Certification are required before beginning CA1 year.

 The Johns Hopkins Program will highly consider international medical applicants who demonstrate the same high potential shown by its domestic applicants if attending a medical school recognized as LCME accredited or granted academic reciprocity by Johns Hopkins School of Medicine.

 International medical graduates who are now working or completing advanced degrees in the United States will need to provide evidence of clinical competence such as 6 or more months of clinical experience in the U.S. at the PGY1 level.
 Observerships do not provide evidence of clinical competence.

 Please note that the ECFMG process must be completed prior to matriculation at our institution and at your internship institution.
 This process typically takes about 6 months to complete, so we recommend that this process be near completion prior to rank list submission.
 According to the American Board of Anesthesiology (ABA) you must complete all 4 years of anesthesiology training (including the clinical base year) in the U.S. to be eligible for ABA certification.

 Please contact our office if any of the above information is not clear.

 The ACGME determines the requirements for clinical base year for anesthesiology residents.
-The full ACGME requirements can be found here on page 2 of the document.
+The full ACGME requirements can be found here.
 In short, the requirements are as follows:

 - 12 months total training.